-However, you should make sure that the swelling is not constant.
-If this is the case, then it may be a symptom of a fluid retention caused by heart failure or an arterial condition.
+If this isn’t the case then it may be a symptom of a fluid retention caused by heart failure or an arterial condition.

 5. Shaking and shortness of breath

-It’s not normal for you to have to constantly fight for breath or for you feel tired and breathless very often.
-If this happens for no reason you should ask yourself if your heart is working properly.
+It’s not normal for you to have to constantly fight for breath or for you to frequently feel tired and breathless.
+If this happens for no particular reason, you should ask yourself whether your heart is working properly.

-In this sense, it’s important that you monitor your habits.
-If you’ve changed them or started a new physical activity in the past couple of days, this lack of air may be normal.
+In this sense, it’s important for you to monitor your habits.
+If you’ve changed your routine, or started a new physical activity in the past couple of days, this lack of air may be normal.

 6. Sexual dysfunction

-This way, together you can determine if your sexual dysfunction is caused by some heart problem or another condition.
+In this way, he will be able to determine if your sexual dysfunction is caused by a heart problem or some other condition.